JazzCC/Validations/README.md

 This is my first pull request!

-This is a continuation for the pull request lesson, the second excercise!
+This is a continuation for the pull request lesson, the second excercise!(?)